 Ideal candidates can consider and learn from a variety of ideas and incorporate these into new ways of thinking.
 These individuals bring their unique perspectives and willingness to learn to the program.
 This combination ensures that all participants of the Blind Leaders Development Program benefit from a diversity of experiences and ideas.

 Potential and Commitment to Be a Productive Participant

 Ideal candidates use mainstream office software (such as word processing, spreadsheet, and presentation applications), with a medium-to-strong level of skill.
 These individuals are proficient in the assistive technology of their choice.
 Effectiveness with these tools will enable participants to easily access all program materials and events.
 These candidates will commit to the time, effort, and resources required to fully engage in the program.
 All applicants to the program will be personally notified by AFB staff of selection results.

 - Read the Leadership Challenge book (provided by AFB) and put into practice at least four of the behaviors suggested by the authors

-- Participate in all follow-up surveys for at least three years (representing no more than one hour per year)
+- Participate in all follow-up surveys for at least three years (representing no more than two hours per year)